jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline prepare`

 Execute the content of the sql file, line by line as separate Flink statement.
-It is used to alter table. for deployment by adding the necessary comments and metadata.
+It is used to alter table.
+For deployment by adding the necessary comments and metadata.

 **Usage**: